-Beyond the Page The biggest change in the last edition was the introduction of Beyond the Page digital extensions and applications.
-These digital extensions are not, as they may sound, artificial fingernails; they are additional examples, anecdotes, spreadsheet programs, and more thoroughgoing explanations of some topics.
+Beyond the Page The Beyond the Page digital extensions and applications provide additional examples, anecdotes, spreadsheet programs, and more thoroughgoing explanations of some topics.
 This material is very easily accessed on the web.
-In this edition, we have added a number of additional applications and made them easier to access.
+In this edition, we have updated them and added a number of additional applications and made them easier to access.
 For example, the applications are seamlessly available with a click on the e-version of the book, but they are also readily accessible in the traditional hard copy of the text using the shortcut URLs provided in the margins of relevant pages.

 Improving the Flow A major part of our effort in revising this text was spent on improving the flow.
 Often this has meant a word change here or a redrawn diagram there, but sometimes we have made more substantial changes.
-One example is the discussion of WACC in Chapter 13.
-Rather than chop and change between our two illustrative companies, Geothermal and Big Oil, we now follow through the Geothermal example to the end.
-By then, the reader should understand when one can and can't use WACC and can move on to tackling the practical problems of estimating Big Oil's capital structure and expected returns.
+One example is the discussion of discounted cash flow analysis in Chapter 9.
+Rather than presenting a series of disconnected examples, we now illustrate the many aspects of cash flow analysis in one integrated application.
 The material is substantially unchanged, but we think that the flow is much improved.